jonghall/ibmcloud-create-vpc/README.md

       profile_name: c-2x4
       sshkey: my-ssh-key
       cloud-init-file: cloud-init.txt
+      volumes:
+        - capacity: 500
+          profile: 10iops-tier
+          delete_volume_on_instance_delete: true

 ```
 The instanceTemplates will be used during provisioning and sets the values used for each of the instances requested.
+If secondary volumes are required they should be specified in the template.

 Profile_name must be a valid profile_name.
 Profiles represent the memory and cpu resources of the virtual machine.
 To identify available profiles in each region: